plone/training/docs/plone-deployment/project-new.md

 ### 5. Push to GitHub

 Push your commits to the remote repository hosted on GitHub.
-This command will trigger the GitHub Actions that test the codebase and generate Docker images for the Backend and for the Frontend.
+This command will trigger the GitHub Actions that test the codebase and generate Docker images for the backend and for the frontend.

 ```shell
 git push -u origin main